 The more you pray in places outside of church or home, the more naturally Christ will come to mind there.
-You can pray just about anywhere.
+You can pray just about anywhere, at any time.
 When you pray in other places, it will seem much less like a separate, Godless world, and more of a whole world in which the Spirit is afoot everywhere.